jason-nordheim/knowledge/improve-react-app-performance-with-debounce.md

 With the new `useDebounceEffect`, effects can be implemented almost exactly like they would with the standard React `useEffect` hook; providing a function that should be executed whenever a dependency changes that would require the effect to be executed again, but with a delay that says wait 250 milliseconds before executing the effect to make sure that the dependency or dependencies are finalized.

-The `ContactCard` created early could then implement the `useDebounceEffect` hook to minimize expensive operations and increase application performance.
+The `ContactList` created early could then implement the `useDebounceEffect` hook to minimize expensive operations and retrieving and re-rendering a user's contacts, resulting in increased application performance.

 ```js
 /* src => ./ContactCard.js */